 To be presented for the best single communication by an AAPL Director during the previous calendar year.
 The communication may be written or oral, but if oral, a written transcript must be submitted.
-The communication may be to the local association membership, to AAPL, to the industry or the community, but must pertain to AAPL.
+The communication may be to the membership of a local association, to AAPL, to the industry, or the community, but must pertain to AAPL.